sougatahitcs/docs/content/cumulus-linux-515/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 Cumulus Linux supports BFD with BGP, OSPF, PIM, and static routes and on interfaces, subinterfaces, and bonds.

 {{%notice note%}}
-Every BFD interface requires an IP address.
-The neighbor IP address for a single hop BFD session must exist in the ARP table before BFD can start sending control packets.
+BFD is supported on both numbered and unnumbered interfaces, and it is available for both single-hop and multi-hop neighbors.
 {{%/notice%}}

 {{%notice note%}}
 Cumulus Linux does not support:
 - BFD demand mode
-- Dynamic BFD timer negotiation on an existing session.
-Any change to the timer values takes effect only when the session goes down and comes back up.
+- Dynamic BFD timer negotiation on an existing session is supported.
 {{%/notice%}}

 ## Enable BFD